C standard library: Detection

 According to the C standard the macro __STDC_HOSTED__ shall be defined to 1 if the implementation is hosted.
 A hosted implementation has all the headers specified by the C standard.
-An implementation can also be freestanding which means that these headers will not be present.
+An implementation can also be freestanding which means that only those headers required to be part of a freestanding implementation of the standard are guaranteed to be present.
 If an implementation is freestanding, it shall define __STDC_HOSTED__ to 0.